Redcliffe Peninsula

-The Redcliffe Peninsula is a peninsula located in the Moreton Bay Region LGA in the northeast of the Brisbane metropolitan area in Queensland, Australia.
-The area covers the suburbs of Clontarf, Kippa-Ring, Margate, Newport, Redcliffe, Rothwell, Scarborough and Woody Point.
+The Redcliffe Peninsula is a peninsula located in the City of Moreton Bay in the northeast of the Brisbane metropolitan area in Queensland, Australia.
+The area covers the suburbs of Clontarf, Kippa-Ring, Margate, Moreton Island, Newport, Redcliffe, Rothwell, Scarborough and Woody Point.

 Redcliffe was the site of the first European settlement in Queensland, and was previously governed by its own local government area, the City of Redcliffe.
-Today, it falls within the Moreton Bay Region local government area.
+Today, it is within the City of Moreton Bay local government area.

 As a result of its beaches as well as its coastal, fishing and recreational amenities, the Redcliffe Peninsula is a popular recreational destination within the Brisbane metropolitan area.

 Redcliffe Peninsula is home to over 55,000 residents over its total area of 38.1 km2.
 The peninsula is relatively flat with few areas rising more than 20 m above sea level.